-Leather is something like a basic component of our life- like timber, metal or crops.
+Leather is something like a fundamental component of our life- like timber, metal or crops.
 A perfect alternative to leather?
 Yet to come!
-Shoe and boot leather has a number of layers and a number of qualities.
+Shoe and boot leather has many layers and several qualities.
 Cattle skin is the most common.
-Let us see what are the leather types and how to take care of them.
+Let us see what the leather types are and how to take care.

 Table Of Contents